emtneutrino/races/README.md

 `races exportwblt [name]` - export public race saved as [name] with best lap times to file named '[name].json'\
 `races importwblt [name]` - import race file named '[name].json' into public races with best lap times

+**If you want to preserve races from a previous version of these scripts, you should update `raceData.json` and any exported races by executing the following commands before clients connect to the server to use the new new race data format which includes waypoint radius sizes.**

+`races updateRaceData` - update 'raceData.json' to new format\
+`races updateRace [name]` - update exported race '[name].json' to new format

 SAMPLE RACES
 ------------
 There are six sample races:  '00', '01', '02', '03', '04' and '05' saved in the public races list.
 You can load sample race '00' by typing `/races loadPublic 00`.
 To race in the loaded race, you need to register by typing `/races register`.
 Go to the registration waypoint of the race indicated by a purple circled star blip on the waypoint map and a purple cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type `/races start`.